wumm-project/wumm-project.github.io/TTN.md

 ### Building the Consortium

-Due to the ERASMUS restrictions the proposal and in order to make the coordination effort manageable should indentify at most 10 main partners in all involved regions, so we think it would be useful to define the notions *coordinator* and *key partners* for resp. within the different regions.
+Due to the ERASMUS restrictions the proposal and in order to make the coordination effort manageable we should indentify at most 10 main partners in all involved regions, so I defined the notions *coordinator* and *key partners* for resp. within the different regions.

 The **coordinators** should
 1. represent the entire regional diversity,
 2. take over cooperation with other key partners in their respective region and
-3. are also responsible for individual work packages.
+3. take responsibility for individual work packages coordination.

 The **key partners** support the coordinators in their work.
 The coordinators form the project consortium that meets the key decisions based on a previously